redddcyclone/freedink-data/README-REPLACEMENTS.txt

   Copyright (C) 2009  Bark K.  http://opengameart.org/users/bart
   Copyright (C) 2016  Sylvain Beucler

+- stairs.wav

+  Dink ascends/descends stairs.

+  Placed in the public domain by Bas Wijnen.
+  Reworked in Audacity by Sylvain Beucler.

 - wscream.wav

   Girl scream (e.g. when you hit Chealse, the girl near the well in